eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-bindings-websocket.md

 ### Request receiving events/change notifications

-Additionally to the response, which Ditto addresses directly to the instance which was sending the command, an event is generated. <br/>
+In addition to the response, which Ditto addresses directly to the instance which was sending the command, an event is generated. <br/>
 This will be delivered to all other clients with read permissions for the respective thing, feature change, etc.